 Now I hate to ruin the surprise right out of the gate, but the Vulcan Alpha Bumper Plates are probably the most unique, versatile, durable, and reasonably priced bumper plates currently on the market, and I’m extremely excited about finally getting to review them.

-Of course, I realize that there are more exiting things to actually read about than bumper plates, but I truly believe that you’ll be glad to have discovered and read this review if and when you find yourself in the market for new plates – they’re about as close to the perfect bumper as it gets.
+I realize that there are more exiting things to actually read than a bumper plate review, but I truly believe that you’ll be glad to have discovered and read this review if and when you find yourself in the market for new plates, as they are about as close to the perfect bumper plate as you can get.

 Alpha Review Intro

 The first thing that you should know about the Alpha Bumpers is that they are made using a completely different rubber compound than what is used for the run-of-the-mill virgin rubber and crumb rubber plates.
-Now I’m no rubber expert by any means, but it’s pretty clear that this new compound offers more advantages and more versatility than the classic materials – it’s almost as if Vulcan managed to find a material that unites all of the best features of the other bumper plate styles.
+Now I’m no rubber expert by any means, but it’s pretty clear that this new compound offers more advantages and more versatility than the classic materials.
+It is almost as if Vulcan managed to find a material that unites all of the best features of the other bumper plate styles.
 The most notable of these features being:

-- quiet enough to be used in gyms and boxes where noise is a serious problem.
+- quiet enough to be used in gyms and boxes where noise is a genuine concern.

 - high enough density to deliver a dead blow when dropped – no bouncing and skipping around the platform like crumb rubber plates.

 - all the while being thinner than just about all other non-competition bumpers.